Drowning Ghost

 Drowning Ghost (Strandvaskaren) is a 2004 Swedish slasher film directed by Mikael Håfström and written by Lars Yngwe "Vasa" Johansson and Håfström.
 It stars Rebecka Hemse, Jesper Salén and Jenny Ulving.
+The film features the film acting debut of Rebecca Ferguson.

 Plot

 The movie opens at a boarding school, at the time of the big party before summer break.
 While most of the students are outside listening to the headmaster's speech one student, Rebecka, is seen showering and writing a letter before jumping off the school's tower to her death.

 A year later the student Sara, who witnessed the suicide, is attending her final year at the school.
 Two new students, math genius Felix and diplomat son Leo, start to study at school.
 Sara and her friend Therese start to tell them of the local legend, Strandvaskaren (the Drowning Ghost).
 A century ago a farmer slaughtered three male students at the school before drowning himself in the nearby lake.
 He is believed to return once every year on the day of his death to haunt the school, and there is a tradition among the students to have a party at that day in the barn where the farmer once lived.

 Sara finds out that the farmer killed the students to avenge the rape and murder of his daughter, but it was all covered up by the authorities because the rapists were upper class.
 At the party, Sara's former boyfriend Måns and his friend Ynge try to pull a prank on Sara, but the drunken Ynge tries to rape her.
 Sara pushes him away and runs away while Måns yells at Ynge for going too far.
 Sara runs out and finds Måns current girlfriend hanging dead in the hallway.
 Ynge goes to have some milk and is killed by a fork struck through his head.
 Måns find the hysterical Sara and tries to calm her down and apologize.